 - Each line in the CSV file represents one sample. - The CSV file may only contain ASCII characters.
-Specifically, it must satisfy the regular expression /^ [\x00-\x7F] \$/g that display in the Sample Setup page, with the volumes listed in each table easily accessible for liquid handling automation purposes.
+Specifically, it must satisfy the regular expression /^[\x00-\x7F]\\$/g page, with the volumes listed in each table easily accessible for liquid handling automation purposes.

-Following are the fields contained in the CSV file generated by the Automate button in High-Throughput mode.
-This includes all the fields
+Following are the fields contained in the CSV file generated by the Download CSV button in Sequel II binding kit 3.1/3.2, Revio polymerase kit mode.
+This includes all the fields that display in the Sample Setup